emredenz/plugins/README.md

 configmap/myconfigmap replaced

 # adding new data to secret
-$ kubectl add mysecret mysecret -s mykey:bXl2YWx1ZQ== -n mynamespace The mykey2 is adding. secret/mysecret replaced
+$ kubectl add secret mysecret -s mykey:bXl2YWx1ZQ== -n mynamespace The mykey2 is adding. secret/mysecret replaced

 # adding new data to secret without value is not in base64 format
-$ kubectl add mysecret mysecret -s mykey2:randomvalue -n mynamespace The mykey2 is adding.
+$ kubectl add secret mysecret -s mykey2:randomvalue -n mynamespace The mykey2 is adding.
 error: the input does not conform to the base64 format.